12 common questions when you start ReactJS

 Redux is helping you to manage your application state.
 If you never face an issue using redux, you might not need it.
 As we discussed earlier, React has its own mechanism to handle the state of your apps, but for a larger application, you need something more sophisticated like Redux.
 Check out this git tutorial to understand redux and how it utilizes Flux architecture.

 Almost.
 React native is a library for developing native mobile applications by ReactJS.
-React native is not running on your phone browser, instead, it compiles your js code into native code for both android and iOS.
+React native is not running on your phone's browser; instead, it compiles your JS code into native code for both Android and iOS.
 Sounds interesting?
 Absolutely!
-In react native we use almost the same concepts as react web application but not for everything.
-React native have its own controls that you need to use instead of HTML controls.
+In react native, we use almost the same concepts as React web applications, but not for everything.
+React native has its own controls that you need to use instead of HTML controls.

 9. Do we have to use JSX/ES6 to write react application

-10. how to debug react & redux application
+10. How, to debug react & redux application

 There are official tools to debug the react and redux applications, React Developer and Redux Developer.
 React Developer Tools is a system that allows you to inspect a React Renderer, including the Component hierarchy, props, state, and more.

-A Chrome extension and Firefox extension are available to make your life easier.
-For redux, there is Redux devtoolsA live-editing time travel environment for Redux
+Chrome extensions and Firefox extensions are available to make your life easier.
+For redux, there is Redux devtools, A live-editing time travel environment for Redux.

 There is a chrome extension you can use it too.